roman-milk/roman-milk.github.io/janes-story-1.md

  The morning classes passed without anything eventful happening, but that soon changed at noon hour.
 Jane was standing at her desk getting ready for lunch and Josh appeared out of nowhere.
 "I missed you.
 I've waited all morning to see you."

  Jane was too shocked to say anything.
 She froze and stood absolutely motionless, staring down at the papers on her desk.
 She didn't dare look at the young man of her dreams for fear of falling under his mysterious spell.
 "Uuuugh?"
-Report_Story #3